 Understand effects with the best guitar pedals for beginners

-If you've been inspired to start learning the electric or acoustic or bass guitar lately, there are a few gear essentials and guitar accessories you should consider investing in to help your guitar development and ensure enjoyment of the instrument in the years ahead.
+If you've been inspired to start learning the electric, acoustic or bass guitar lately, there are a few beginner guitar accessories you should consider investing in to help your guitar development and ensure enjoyment of the instrument in the years ahead.
 In fact, what we’re recommending here isn’t just for beginners - you’ll find intermediate and pro players using most of the gear in this guide too.

 Of course, the first thing you'll need to decide on is the guitar itself.
-Choosing the right one for your ability, playing style and budget can be difficult unless you know what you’re looking for.
+Choosing the right one for your ability, playing style and budget can be difficult unless you know exactly what you’re looking for.
 It’s also important to find guitar gear that feels comfortable to play and delivers a sound that keeps you excited to play.

-To get you up and running quicker, we’ve compiled a list of the best guitar gear for beginners, whether you’re in the market for a great beginner acoustic guitar to get you started, an accessible beginner electric guitar or an affordable beginner bass guitar, right up to the top strings, cables, picks and more for entry-level players.
+To get you up and running quicker, we’ve compiled a list of the best guitar gear and guitar accessories for beginners, whether you’re in the market for a great beginner acoustic guitar to get you started, an accessible beginner electric guitar or an affordable beginner bass guitar, right up to the top strings, cables, picks and more for entry-level players.

 If you're not sure if the acoustic or electric guitar is for you, our feature acoustic vs electric guitar: which is better for beginner guitarists? should come in handy.

 With your guitar sorted, it's worth exploring a few accessories, too.
-This guide covers everything you'll need to keep your guitar in shape, in tune and geared up for every riff, lick and solo you can throw at it.
+This guide covers all the acoustic and electric guitar gear to keep your instrument in shape, in tune and geared up for every riff, lick and solo you can throw at it.